marcelofr/UPMSP_ME_INSTANCE/README.md

 Instances for the unrelated parallel machine scheduling problem with sequence-dependent setup times with objectives of minimizing the makespan and total energy cost under time-of-use electricity price.

 We have two instances types:
--Set 1 consisting of instances with up to 10 jobs and up to two machines;
+- Set 1 consisting of instances with up to 10 jobs and up to two machines;
--Set 2 consisting of instances with up to 750 jobs and up to 20 machines.
+- Set 2 consisting of instances with up to 750 jobs and up to 20 machines.

 Each instance is a text file with the following format: